unioslo/uio-app-profil/readme.txt

 CSS for notification boxes.
 The notifications are commented out in the HTML file.
-Uncomment and use as needed. privacy-notification = UiO's standard cookie warning. info-notification = can be used for anything app-related.
+Uncomment and use as needed. privacy-notification = UiO's standard cookie warning. info-notification = for app-related notifications.